jakob-r/hugo-course/content/chapters/04_evaluation/04-04-measures-classification-roc.md

 ---
 title: "Chapter 4.4: Measures Classification ROC"
 ---
-From the confusion matrix we can calculate a variety of "ROC" metrics.
+From the confusion matrix we can calculate a variety of ROC metrics.
 Among others, we will explain true positive rate, negative predictive value and the $F1$ measure.

 <!--more-->